 - Is the IST Austria cafeteria open?

 The cafeteria is currently open (this may change as the situation evolves).
-Please observe the registration procedures and the obligation to wear a mask if not at your assigned table and to keep a distance of ≥1m.
+Please adhere to the registration procedures with your IST card at its entrance, wear a FFP2-mask if not at your table, and keep a distance of at least 2m.
 The IST pub is currently closed.

 - Are the sports facilities on campus open?

 Currently (this may change as the situation evolves), sports facilities on campus are closed.